1904 Florida State College football team: Week 4: Jacksonville Consolidated

 After the touchdown by Jones, the ball was returned to the center and Jacksonville kicked off to Florida State.
 The ball was caught by Puleston, who carried it from the 16-yard line to the 30-yard line.
 Florida State again made attacked Jacksonville's defensive line, gaining fifteen yards when again Florida State lost the ball on a fumble.
 Jacksonville had possession and moved down the field.
 Florida State's defense was able to hold Jacksonville back, though they were unable to get the ball on downs.
 There were a number of controversial calls in this part of the game, as to whether the line of scrimmage had been properly marked, but Jacksonville managed to retain the ball until within twenty yards of the goal line, when it was fumbled.
 Florida State recovered the ball, but lost it on downs before gaining much yardage.
 There were then three minutes on the play clock, and the Jacksonville made a vigorous effort to score, failing to do so in only about four yards.

-"It was a great game, and the best that has been seen in Jacksonville for several years.
-The Tallahassee team is a strong one, and has been well coached and thoroughly seasoned by the contests with other colleges."

-Week 5: Stetson

-Twelve minutes into the game, Stetson "crossed Florida State's goal," making the score 6–0.
-Then Florida State "seemed to wake up."
-Vincent Green, a substitute at left end, scored Florida State's first touchdown "by a magnificent buck."
-Later, Florida State's right end, J.K.
-Johnston, ran forty-five yards to make the score 12–6.
-Shortly before halftime, Guyte McCord scored Florida State's third touchdown.

-In the second half "neither side succeeded in scoring," and Florida State won 18–6.
-The victory made Florida State "State Champions" for the 1904 season.
-Captain Dan Williams was "borne off the field in triumph by his comrades."